sbadia/puppet-gitlab/README.md

-# Module gitlab
+# Puppet-gitlab

-* Tested successfully with Gitlab 4.0 [708a0d4] on debian wheezy with puppet 3
+Tested successfully with Gitlab 4.0 [708a0d4] on debian wheezy with puppet 3

 [GitLab](http://gitlabhq.org/) is a free project and repository management application